Education Tech Points

 Transitions occur each year as student’s progress through the educational system.
 Some years they are simple passages to a new classroom in the same building, other years they involve movement to different buildings and sometimes to an entirely new set of services.
-No matter how simple or complex the transition, the new start always means that steps must be taken to ensure that what was working well for the student is continued and what wasn’t working well is re-examined and improved upon.
+No matter how simple or complex the transition, the new start always means that steps must be taken to ensure that AT use that was working well for a student is continued and AT that wasn’t working well is re-examined and improved upon.
 This chapter addresses transitions for students who use AT.

-More information about the Education Tech Points Framework can be found in a manual distributed by the Coalition for Assistive Technology in Oregon (CATO).
-The manual is entitled Education Tech Points: A Framework for Assistive Technology Planning.
-The manual contains text, resources, and a CD of forms and tools to help you develop an assistive technology process for an individual child or for an entire school district.
+More information about the Education Tech Points Framework can be found in the Education Tech Points manual distributed by the Coalition for Assistive Technology in Oregon (CATO) on this website.
+It contains text, resources, and a CD of forms and tools to help you develop an assistive technology process for an individual child or for an entire school district.